blastbeng/ai-video-generator/README.md

 # ai-video-generator
-AI Video generator using Fooocus, framepack-studio and MMAudio
+AI Video generator using AnythingLLM, Ollama, Fooocus, framepack-studio and MMAudio

 # !!
 IMPORTANT !!
 I created this repository for myself, it may not work on GPUs other than the RTX 30x.